-May is National Teen Pregnancy Prevention Month.
+National Teen Pregnancy Prevention Month is observed in May and sponsored by the HHS Office of Adolescent Health.
 By preventing teen and unplanned pregnancy, one can improve other serious social problems including poverty (especially child poverty), child abuse and neglect, father-absence, low birth weight, school failure, and poor preparation for the workforce.